 David Trobisch, Th.D.

 David J. Trobisch, Th.
-D., oversees the more than 40,000 rare biblical texts and artifacts that today comprise the Museum of the Bible Collection.
-As the collection’s director, Trobisch advises on new acquisitions, identifies story lines for the collection’s traveling exhibits and forthcoming international museum and supervises a team of some 30 scholars and curators from around the world.
+D., oversees the more than 40,000 rare biblical texts and artifacts that today comprise the Museum of the Bible Collections.
+As the Director of Collections, Trobisch advises on new acquisitions, identifies story lines for the collection’s traveling exhibits and forthcoming international museum and supervises a team of some 30 scholars and curators from around the world.